-This guide is about protecting the productivity of your vineyard or winery and the lifestyle you enjoy.
+This guide is about protecting the productivity of your farm and the lifestyle you enjoy.

 You can prevent many of the injuries and much of the ill-health that take people away from work by planning to manage risk.
 Each injury or illness means people can't work, whether it's for an hour, a day, or permanently.
-This impacts on the productivity of the business and on your ability to enjoy the lifestyle offered by owning a vineyard or winery.
+This impacts on the productivity of the farm and on your ability to enjoy the lifestyle offered by living on farm.